 Back on the main road again – at the extension of the Lithostroto towards the main square, you will pass the Archeological Museum (temporarily closed after structural damage), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos from before the earthquake of 1953.

 Now you have reached the main square of Argostoli.
 Vallianos Square is named after one of the greater benefactors of Kefalonia, you can see his statue here.
 Some of the main events of the year take place in the square, such as the Carnival, concerts, and Christmas village.
-The square has a number of open air cafes where one can relax while the kids can play around, CrepaLand is good for a stop.
+The square has a number of open air cafes where one can relax while the kids can play around.
 The road with the palm trees has a big selection of restaurants and bars and ends up at the Municipal Swimming pool and on your right you will find the Tourist Information Center.

 Katavothres & Fanari (north side)

 estimated walk time to Katavothres is approx 15min, to Fanari extra 15min*

 From the Tourist Information Center you can begin another tour by taking the beautiful Fanari coastal road, either on foot, bicycle or by car.
 At the Kotsanas Museum you can find working models and fine examples of Ancient Greek Technology, located at Maistratos Port.
 On the way you will see the ruins of Thalassomilos that was cleaned and painted this year and holded many festivals and events, make sure to visit the water wheel and the strange geological phenomenon of Katavothres, and then head off to Saint Theodore lighthouse or Fanari.
 Following the road you can stop to see the Memorial of Acqui Division, in this area there are three little beaches that you can cool down for a while and then explore the area, these are the suburbs of Argostoli.

 *times are approx and are calculated without any stops